 Short-term Care: Rehospitalizations

-In Autumnwood of Deckerville, 17.7 Percentage of Residents Rehospitalized
+In Autumnwood of Deckerville, 23.23% of Residents Rehospitalized

-This metric tracks the number of times residents are rehospitalized per thousand days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the physical abilities of residents.
+This indicates the number of times residents are rehospitalized per thousand days of short-term care.
+There is generally a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits

 This metric is a measure of the number of emergency room visits per thousand days of short-term patient care.